-Urea poisoning in cattle (PDF, 37KB), Department of Primary Industry and Resources, Northern Territory
+Urea poisoning in cattle (PDF, 37KB), Department of Industry, Tourism and Trade, Northern Territory

-Cyanide (prussic acid) and nitrate in sorghum crops – managing the risks, Department of Agriculture and Fisheries, Queensland
+Cyanide (prussic acid) and nitrate in sorghum crops – managing the risks, Business Queensland

-Swainsona poisoning in cattle and horses (PDF, 244KB), Department of Primary Industry and Resources, Northern Territory
+Swainsona poisoning in cattle and horses (PDF, 244KB), Department of Industry, Tourism and Trade, Northern Territory

 Weaner management in northern beef herds (PDF, 3MB), Meat & Livestock Australia